MedHossam/Tunisia-jQuery-Vector-MAP/README.md

 ======
 <img src="http://medhossam.github.io/Tunisia-jQuery-Vector-MAP/preview.jpg"/>

-Feel free to try to map [HERE](http://medhossam.github.io/Tunisia-jQuery-Vector-MAP/).
+Feel free to try the map [HERE](http://medhossam.github.io/Tunisia-jQuery-Vector-MAP/).

 How To Use
 ======